What is the Property Damage Statute of Limitations in Louisiana?

 Extending the Lawsuit Filing Deadline in Louisiana

-For most kinds of civil lawsuits in Louisiana -- including property damage claims -- a number of (relatively rare) situations could effectively extend the one-year lawsuit filing deadline laid out in the statute of limitations, or at least have an impact on how the time period is calculated.
-Unfortunately, these rules are too complex to detail in this article.
+For most kinds of civil lawsuits in Louisiana—including property damage claims—a number of (relatively rare) situations could effectively extend the one-year lawsuit filing deadline laid out in the statute of limitations, or at least have an impact on how the time period is calculated.

-If you've got questions about the statute of limitations as it applies to your potential property damage lawsuit -- especially if the filing deadline has already passed or is quickly approaching -- an experienced Louisiana attorney will have the answers.
-Learn more about Finding an Excellent Lawyer.
+There are other situations that could effectively extend the statute of limitations filing deadline, but they're too complex to explain here.
+If you've got questions about the statute of limitations as it applies to your potential property damage lawsuit, an experienced Louisiana attorney will have the answers.

 Make the Most of Your Claim